wmellema/docker-laravel/README.md

 ## To run:
 * **MAKE SURE YOU DON'T HAVE ANYTHING RUNNING ON PORTS 80, 443 AND 3306 (AKA Http Https and Mysql)**
   * For Fedora: Run the following command: `sudo ./configure.sh` and reboot
+  * For Mac OSX: follow the installation instructions on the [docker website](https://store.docker.com/editions/community/docker-ce-desktop-mac)
   * For other systems: Install docker-ce and docker-compose
 * Run the following command: `./create_stack.sh portainer`